 But sometimes, you need some satisfaction, whether it happens to you or someone on screen or in a book.
 Give me your revenge stories, STAT!

-Heather Hogan: My favorite tale of revenge is Fannie Flagg‘s Fried Green Tomatoes at the Whistle Stop Cafe.
+Heather Hogan: My favorite tale of revenge is Fannie Flagg‘s Fried Green Tomatoes at the Whistle Stop Cafes.
 I saw the movie first, when I was just a kid, and loved it, of course, because, like Idgie Threadgoode, I was (am) an unrepentant tomboy living in the deep south.
 Years later I found out the actual lesbian content had been gutted from the film, so I tracked down the book immediately and fell unabashedly in love with it.

 Just think: Back in the Great Depression, Idgie falling head over heels in love with Ruth, her Sunday School teacher, and then going on to rescue her from her abusive husband like some kind of white knight!
 And then opening a cafe in Alabama, where they raised a son and were as open as they could be about their relationship, but no one gave two licks ’cause they were just good people who made good food!
 And the revenge part, of course, was Ruth’s husband, Frank Bennett, getting killed by Sipsy and barbecued by Big George.
 God, what a great book.